jboss-developer/jboss-eap-quickstarts/helloworld-ssb/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7.1.0.
+The application this project produces is designed to be run on a JBoss AS 7.1.0 or EAP 6.

 NOTE: The artifacts will come from the JBoss Community Maven repository, a superset of the Maven central repository.